 Jane was special.

-She was an amazing writer in her own right but she also possessed an inner determination; she was a survivor.
+She was a fantastic writer in her own right, but she also possessed an inner determination; she was a survivor.
 When her father lost the family fortune and died penniless when Jane was only seventeen, it was the beginning of her career writing Science Fiction.

-For her times, Jane wrote Science Fiction in a unique way.
+For her time, Jane uniquely wrote Science Fiction.
 She incorporated predictable changes in technology and society.
 For instance, the women in her books wear pants.
 In any case, her book The Mummy was published anonymously, in 1827, in three parts.